Distributional Equivalence and Structure Learning for Bow-free Acyclic Path Diagrams: Empirical Results

 Since the estimated equivalence classes are empirical, it is not straightforward to compare them.
 For one, they might be intersecting, but not equal (if the recursion level was set too low and they were started from different graphs for example).
 More relevantly, they might be entirely different, but still agree in large areas of the graph.
 We therefore chose to evaluate not the graph structure but the identifiability of causal effects.
 Often this is also more relevant in practice. \citet{ MaaMA09} developed a method (which they called IDA) to find identifiable causal effects in a multiset of DAGs.
 We apply the same idea in our setting.
 Specifically, this means we estimate the causal effects matrix $\hat{E}$ for each graph $G' \in \widehat{EC}(G)$ (using the estimated parameters $\hat{\theta}_{G'}=(\hat{B'}, \hat{\Omega'})$ and~\eqref{eq:causaleffect}).
 We then take absolute values and take the entry-wise minima over all $\hat{E}$ to obtain $\hat{E}^{min}_G$, the minimal absolute causal effects matrix (if an entry $E_{ij}$ is nonzero, there is a nonzero causal effect from $X_i$ to $X_j$ for every graph in the equivalence class).
 We do the same for $\hat{G}$ to get $\hat{E}^{min}_{\hat{G}}$.

 What is left is to compare the minimal absolute causal effects matrix $\hat{E}^{min}_G$ of the ground truth to the minimal absolute causal effects matrix $\hat{E}^{min}_{\hat{G}}$ of the estimate.
 Thus, our target set consists of all pairs $(i,j)$, such that $(\hat{E}_{G}^{min})_{ij} > 0$.
 We score the pairs according to our estimated $\hat{E}_{\hat{G}}^{min}$ values, and we report the area under the ROC curve (AUC, see \citet{ HanJA83}).
 The AUC ranges from 0 to 1, with 1 meaning perfect classification and 0.5 being equivalent to random guessing\footnote{Some care has to be taken because of the fact that the cases $(\hat{E}^{min}_G)_{ij} > 0$ and $(\hat{E}^{min}_G)_{ji} > 0$ exclude each other, but we took this into account when computing the false positive rate.}.
-In our case, each point on the ROC curve corresponds to a thresholded version of $\hat{E}^{min}_{\hat{G}}$, i.e. the $k$-th point from the left corresponds to making a prediction only for the $k-1$ largest (minimal absolute value) causal effects. \\ \\ The results can be seen in Figure~\ref{fig:simulation} with an AUC of $0.78$.
+In our case, we have a separate ROC curve for each graph.
+The points on the curve correspond to the thresholding on the estimated absolute value of the causal effects; the $k$-th point shows the situation when we classify the largest $k-1$ values as causal, and the rest as non-causal. \\ \\ The results for 100 simulations can be seen in Figure~\ref{fig:simulation}; the average AUC is $0.75$.
 While this suggests that perfect graph discovery is usually not achieved, causal effects can be identified to some extent.
+We also note that our simulation setting is challenging, in the sense that non-zero edge weights can be arbitrarily close to zero.
 The computations took $2.5$ hours on an AMD Opteron 6174 processor using $20$~cores.